Simplicity, ingeniously complicated.

 About Bach's Goldberg Variations

 Written in 1742 and originally performed by harpsichordist, Johann Gottlieb Goldberg, the Goldberg Variations is Bach’s only work composed in the variations form.
 For Attack Theatre's newest work, Latin GRAMMY Award-nominated composer, Flavio Chamis will provide music direction and original compositions to expand on Bach's musical score, performed on piano by Nathan Carterette.
 New York City-based Dave Eggar and Chuck Palmer will also compose short recorded pieces as variations on Bach’s original concept.
-These will be infused throughout the work to add a 21st century perspective, supporting a series of vignettes that explore the emotional and socio-political complexities of contemporary life.
+Interspersed throughout the Goldberg Variations, these recordings provide the soundscape for two neighbors on opposite sides of a fence, unable to communicate, yet longing for understanding.

 “After deeply delving into this project, I see the Goldberg Variations as a 32 piece Rube Goldberg musical contraption.
 There is a permanent flow of musical ideas moving forward, all tracked on a recurring bass line which is the conduit of the whole piece.
 Each variation carries forward from the previous one, steering at the same time to the next.
 The marvel of this process is the final task of this chain-reaction-journey: a return to right where we started - the glorious Aria - but then we are the ones forever changed by our Odyssey.”